danaNB01/weather-app-react/README.md

 ---

 Note:
 when it comes to icons ->
 daily is always at day never at night, only current and hourly can have night.

+the icon for the current is outside the jsx cuz i cannot define it inside, but for daily and hourly the definiton is inside the map method so I can define a var also i need to get the weather code for EACH item.